BlogHealthy EatingRecipes

 Combine diet with home workouts for a healthier you with JustFit!

-Loose Leaf vs. Tea Bags
+Loose Leaf vs. Jasmine Tea Bags

 Loose leaf is a form of tea that is made up of whole, unbroken leaves.
 Instead of brewing it to get your tea, you have to steep and allow it to infuse with water.
 As the water flows through, it will extract all the good vitamins, minerals, aroma, and flavor.

-On the other hand, tea bags uses low-grade tea leaves which come in the form of broken leaves.
+On the other hand, jasmine tea bags uses low-grade tea leaves which come in the form of broken leaves.
 Most times, tea bags would have lost their flavor and aroma.
 So, the best option would definitely be high-quality loose-leaf tea!

-Reasons To Drink Jasmine Tea
+Jasmine Tea Benefits

 Aside from that, you must be wondering why you should drink jasmine tea.
 What kind of benefits could it possibly have?